Who is Melita Mickan…

 Fast forward 4-5 years and another tragic life event occured which was the catalyst for the development of my business dreams – my sister was diagnosed with Stage 4 ovarian cancer and died 4 months later.

-Not to diminish the impact of that event, however, because I believe that there are always silver linings to be found behind every dark cloud, my sister’s illness and death prompted me to research natural ways to cure cancer (disclaimer: there isn’t really a cure, per se, but there have been miracles no-one can explain or prove and a lot of them involve radically altered nutrition and a combination of supplements and herbs) which led to studying Naturopathy.
+Not to diminish the impact of that event, however (because I believe that there are always silver linings to be found behind every dark cloud), my sister’s illness and death prompted me to research natural ways to cure cancer, which led to studying Naturopathy.
+Disclaimer: I didn’t find the magical cure for cancer and I don’t think there is one.

-Additionally, I was always very interested in personal development and could not think about the health of the body without also wanting to consider the health of the mind, especially considering my own transformative journey and mental health struggles.
+I had always been very interested in personal development and, due to those last factors I mentioned, I could not think about the health of the body without also wanting to consider the health of the mind, especially considering my own transformative journey and mental health struggles.
 So, about a year into my course I enrolled to study for a Diploma of Life Coaching.

 Those epiphanous moments, followed by the conception of my grand dream, was what propelled me through the next 4 years of gruelling study.
 I used every inner resource I had to push through anxiety from assignment deadlines and inherent perfectionist tendencies as well as other life stressors and ongoing physical ailments.